KCEvers/sdbuildR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# sdbuildR: Stock-and-flow modelling with R
+# sdbuildR: Stock-and-flow modelling in R

 <!-- badges: start -->